Sacred Name Bible: Accuracy or popularity

-Sacred Name Bibles are not used frequently within Christianity, or Judaism.
-Only a few translations replace Jesus with Semitic forms such as Yeshua or Yahshua.
-Most English Bible translations translate the tetragrammaton with where it occurs in the Old Testament rather than use a transliteration into English.
-This pattern is followed in languages around the world, as translators have translated sacred names without preserving the Hebraic forms, often preferring local names for the creator or highest deity, conceptualizing accuracy as semantic rather than phonetic.
+Most English Bible translations substitute the tetragrammaton with the title where the tetragrammaton occurs in the Old Testament rather than use a transliteration into English.
+This pattern is followed in languages around the world, as translators have substituted sacred names without preserving the Hebraic forms, often preferring local names for the creator or highest deity, conceptualizing accuracy as semantic rather than phonetic.

-The limited number and popularity of Sacred Name Bible translations suggests that phonetic accuracy is not considered to be of major importance by Bible translators or the public.
-The translator Joseph Bryant Rotherham lamented not making his work into a Sacred Name Bible by using the more accurate name Yahweh in his translation (pp. 20 – 26), though he also said, "I trust that in a popular version like the present my choice will be understood even by those who may be slow to pardon it." (p. xxi).
+The limited number and popularity of Sacred Name Bible translations suggests that phonetic accuracy is not considered to be of major importance for the sacred names by Bible translators or the public.
+The translator Joseph Bryant Rotherham lamented not making his work into a Sacred Name Bible by using the more accurate name Yahweh in his translation (pp. 20–26), though he also said, "I trust that in a popular version like the present my choice will be understood even by those who may be slow to pardon it." (p. xxi).

-One notable example of Sacred Name advocacy in South Africa is Hannes Redelinghuys, a self-proclaimed professor who republished a version of the Restoration of Original Sacred Name Bible incorporating Sacred Name elements like Yahvahshua.
-Redelinghuys attempted to reintroduce the name "Yahvah" in Hebrew on the cover of his translation but used a non-standard and erroneous spelling, including two alephs and a tav in place of the correct Hebrew characters.
-This reflects the broader trend among Sacred Name proponents to prioritize phonetic renderings of divine names, even when lacking linguistic accuracy or scholarly consensus.